 How can I make sure my property complies?

-If you know your property does not have a either mains or battery smoke detector installed, please advise us and we will arrange for a suitable device to be fitted.
+If you know your property does not have fire detection equipment installed, please advise us and we will arrange for suitable devices to be installed.
 For those of you that have fitted a device, we will test it as a matter of procedure and if found faulty, arrange for it to be replaced.
 Unless instructed to the contrary this may be done without reference to you.
 A uniform estimated charge that has been advised to us is £85.00 per device for installation excluding any cost for submission of a warrant.
 NB: It is solely the landlord’s duty to apply for a warrant.
-Properties with an upper and lower floor will require at least two devices, which must be interlinked.
+Properties with upper and lower floors will require interlinked devices on each level.
 In such instances, a separate quote will be provided.(Back to top)

 What if I have an HMO property?

 Overriding all the above are HMO regulations which place additional requirements on Landlords and which can be advised independently.(Back to top)